When Can I Register For The Test?

 Access Arrangements may also apply to children whose first language is neither English nor Irish and who have spent less than three years in the UK/Ireland before September 2019.

-To apply for access arrangements, you indicate that you wish to do so in Section B and then you complete the form ACC/18 and provide evidence – but you don’t need to send this at the time of registration, just as long as it is with AQE by the 6th September.
-However, if it was me, I wouldn’t be delaying too long in applying for this as you’ll not know if your access arrangement has been approved until your situation has been considered fully.
+To apply for access arrangements, you indicate that you wish to do so in Section D and then complete the form ACC/20 and provide evidence – but you don’t need to send this at the time of registration, just as long as it is with AQE by a date in September.
+However, if it was me, I wouldn’t be delaying too long in applying for this as you’ll not know if your access arrangement has been approved until your situation has been considered fully. irish

 Can My Child Sit The Test In Irish?

-Yes, your child can sit the test in Irish and you indicate this preference on Section F of the registration form.
+Yes, your child can sit the test in Irish and you indicate on the registration form.